Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Solution of the Y -system for PCF at a finite volume L

-This section describes how to solve the \(Y\)-system by reducing it to a finite number of non-linear integral equations (NLIEs), that can be solved in its turn by iterative numerical methods.
+This section describes how to solve the finite volume \(Y\)-system by reducing it to a finite number of non-linear integral equations (NLIEs), that can be solved in its turn by iterative numerical methods.

 We will focus on \(U(1)\) sector states, although the method is in principle applicable to any excited state (see the discussion in subsection \ref{general_excited}).